 The GCF seeks to create impact within eight mitigation and adaptation result areas.
 It strives to ensure that its investments drive a paradigm shift towards low emissions and climate resilience.
-The eight result areas provide eference points that will guide the GCF and its stakeholders in ensuring cators ect proposals should describe the country's ncial, economic, social and institutional needs and parriers to accessing domestic (public), private other international sources of climate-related nce.
+The eight result areas provide eference points that will guide the GCF and its stakeholders in ensuring a strategic approach for developing programmes and projects, while respecting the needs and priorities of individual countries.
+The result areas have been targeted because of their potential to deliver substantial impact on both mitigation and adaptation.